Royal family order

-A royal family order is a decoration conferred by the head of a royal family to their female relations.
-Such an order is considered more of a personal memento than a state decoration, although it may be worn during official state occasions.
+A royal family order or royal family decoration is a decoration conferred by the head of a royal family to their female relations.
+Such a decoration is considered more of a personal memento than a state decoration, although it may be worn during official state occasions.

 The tradition is practiced in the royal families of the United Kingdom, Norway, Sweden, Denmark, Thailand and Tonga.

 Insignia

 The badge of a royal family order consists of a portrait of the sovereign set in diamonds, which is suspended from a ribbon.
 In the United Kingdom, the colour of the ribbon changes with each reign, the only kingdom that has this trait.
 On the back of the portrait frame is an engraving with the sovereign's monogram.
 A hidden pin attaches it to the wearer's clothes.

 Sweden

 Kungens miniatyrporträtt (literally the "King's miniature portrait") is a royal decoration unofficially given to female members of the Swedish royal family.
 It is similar to the family orders of other European monarchies, although the Swedish royal court refers to it as "The King's portrait".